LGBTQ rights in Finland: Public opinion

-The 2019 Eurobarometer found that 76% of Finns thought same-sex marriage should be allowed throughout Europe, 21% were against.
+The 2019 Eurobarometer found that 76% of Finns thought same-sex marriage should be allowed throughout Europe, while 21% were against.
 80% believed that gay, lesbian and bisexual people should enjoy the same rights as heterosexual people, and 79% believed there is nothing wrong about a same-sex sexual relationship.

+The 2023 Eurobarometer found that 76% of Finns people thought same-sex marriage should be allowed throughout Europe, and 82% agreed that "there is nothing wrong in a sexual relationship between two persons of the same sex".

 Living conditions

 Finland is often referred to as one of the most LGBT-friendly countries in the world and public acceptance of LGBT people and same-sex relationships is high.
 The "Gay Happiness Index" (GHI), based on a poll by PlanetRomeo, lists Finland as the twelfth happiest country for LGBT people, on par with countries such as New Zealand and Spain.
 In March 2019, Finland was ranked the fourth-best LGBT-friendly travel destination in the world, tied with several other European countries, including the Netherlands, Austria, Malta and Iceland among others.

 Several Finnish cities have organisations which campaign for LGBT rights.
 The largest such group is Seta, founded in 1974.
 Others include Trasek, a transgender and intersex rights group, and Rainbow Families (Sateenkaariperheet, Regnbågsfamiljer).
 These groups advocate for legal and equal rights for same-sex couples and transgender individuals through political lobbying, the dissemination of information and the organization of social and support activities.
 They also offer help, guidance and counselling concerning coming out, health, sex and relationships.

 There is a visible gay scene in the capital Helsinki, with various gay bars, clubs, cafés and other venues and events.
 The first public gay demonstration in Finland was held in 1981 in Helsinki under the name Liberation Days (Vapautuspäivät, Befrielsedagen).
 Pride parades are held in various cities across Finland, notably in the capital Helsinki, but also in cities such as Oulu, Jyväskylä, Turku, Tampere, Rovaniemi, Lappeenranta, Loviisa, Pori, Riihimäki, Lahti, Kouvola and Kuusamo.
 An estimated 100,000 people attended the 2018 Helsinki Pride parade, and Prime Minister Antti Rinne participated in its 2019 edition.
 Sápmi Pride is held in the far north, rotating cities between Norway, Sweden and Finland every year.
 It was held in Finland for the first time in 2017 in the city of Inari.